kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 1. Instruct StatePrinter to allow auto-rewriting
 2. Create a test, with an empty expected (or change existing code that has tests)
 3. Run the test
-4. Before commit, inspect the changes to both the business code *and tests*.
+4. Before commit, inspect the changes to both the business code *and the tests*.

 This is a much simpler work flow than the semi-automatic approach since it does not involve any copy and pasting.
 You simply run your tests and they conform to the code.
 This is because StatePrinter will search/replace directly in your source code.

 Naturally, this is not suitable for all development situations.
-But very often  I find myself in the situation, where a simple code changes require significant time to fix-up several existing tests.
-Often times, these tests are integration test, acceptance tests.
+But very often  I find myself in the situation, where a simple code change requires significant time to fix-up several existing tests.
+Often times, these tests are integration and/or acceptance tests.